anniewang945/65830-final-project/README.md

 We have a total of 17 branches where each branch represents a context.
 Underneath each branch name, there will be an explanation of how to run the code.
 Our pipeline has evolved throughout the contexts, so the same file on a different branch may behave differently.
 We utilize 2 datasets: MBTA from class and Spider as benchmarks.

 ## Branches
 The naming convention of the branches is datasetname_context.
-The main is the base branch for all other branches.
+The main branch is the base branch for all other branches.
 There is nothing to run on this branch.

 ### MBTA Dataset
 The MBTA dataset we used from class is not present in this repo, however, we will denote the line in each branch where one needs to replace the path to their local copy to run it.
 All questions from PSET1 of the class are used for evaluation.